Arameans in Israel: History

 Abraham, the father of Western monotheism, was believed to be of Aramean ancestry.
 The Jews and Christians regard him as the Patriarch of the Jewish people.
 Abraham's son Isaac and grandson Jacob, also each took wives of Aramean descent: (respectively, Rebecca, and Leah and Rachel), who originated from the Aramean region of Paddan-Aram.
 The Aramean presence in Israel goes back to 1100 BCE, when much of Israel came under Aramean rule for eight years according to the Biblical Book of Judges, until Othniel defeated the forces led by Chushan-Rishathaim, the King of Aram-Naharaim.

 After the Arameans converted to Syriac Christianity they became involved in the expansion of Christianity throughout the Middle-East, which resulted in various Syriac monasteries and churches being built especially in Jerusalem and Bethlehem of whom the Monastery of Saint Mark, Jerusalem among the oldest.
 According to a 6th-century inscription Inscription at the Monastery of St Mark's in Jerusalem found during a restoration in 1940, the church is on the ancient site of the house of Mary, mother of St. Mark the Evangelist (Acts 12:12) and the place of the Last Supper of Christ with His disciples.
 Some Christians believe that the Last Supper was held at the nearby Cenacle on Mount Zion.

 Around 1831 large numbers of Syriac Christians started to emigrate to Israel as pilgrims and settled there, mostly originating from the Tur Abdin region.
 During the Seyfo: the genocide on Syriac Christians in the Ottoman Empire a large mass emigration occurred from Tur-Abdin.
 They mainly settled in Jerusalem, Bethlehem and in smaller numbers in Jericho and Nazareth.
 In Bethlehem they also constructed the Virgin Mary church between 1922 and 1928 in the Syriac Quarter.

-After the advent of Zionism and Israel's occupation of Jerusalem in 1967, hundreds of Syriac Christians were expelled and their homes and shops given over to Jewish settlers.
-Thousands of Arameans fled to Jordan or the West in the ensuing chaos.
-Estimates that 65% of the Syriac Christian population left for good.
-Today, the Syriac Quarter area is part of the Armenian and Jewish Quarter - which expanded to several times its original size through the dispossession of 6,000 non-Jewish residents.